 If you are committed to giving your child the best education, that means life in college should be enriching too.
 Beyond that, it should open our minds and give us a chance to consider our identities in new ways.
-Especially for LGBT+ students.
+Especially for LGBTQ+ students.

-For parents, it means making sure the college culture embraces the identity of our LGBQT+ child.
+For parents, it means making sure the college culture embraces the identity of our LGBTQ+ child.
 The transition from high school to college can be stressful and create doubt for many a teenager, but when the student is also facing a new community where they have no idea about the chances of acceptance, it can add unnecessary pressure to an already fraught adaptation process.

-Once having researched colleges and having identified which to visit, the following aspects are what to look for on campus:
+Next, once you have researched colleges and having identified which to visit, the following aspects are what to look for on campus:

-- Are there support services available?
+- Do you find appropriate support services available?

-- Are courses offered in LGBQT+ studies?
+- Are courses offered in LGBTQ+ studies?

 We’re on your team.
 Looking for more support, or an experienced mentor to work with throughout the college applications process and beyond?
 Book your complimentary consultation today.